 I share my story because it hurts to see what is happening at the U.S. border.
 I, too, left my country out of fear and just wanted a second chance at life.
 People fleeing terrible dangers and seeking a better life deserve the opportunity to grow and develop like you and me.
 Where’s the humanity?
 These are real stories of what is happening in Central America, and it’s the children who suffer the most.

 There’s a quote from [Babe Ruth] in one of my favorite movies, A Cinderella Story, that rings true to my story and it’s something I want people around the world who are trying to rebuild their lives to hear: “Never let the fear of striking out keep you from playing the game.”
 Do not stop dreaming, do not stop fighting.
 We are the masters of our own destiny.

 The IRC’s work

 Families escaping gang violence and persecution in Guatemala, Honduras and El Salvador have undertaken a dangerous journey to seek asylum in the United States.
 In El Salvador, the IRC provides emergency assistance to help those who are most at risk to find shelter and safety, as well as cash assistance to help people rebuild their lives.
 We also launched CuéntaNos, an interactive service that provides trustworthy, up-to-date information for people affected by crisis.
 In the U.S., the IRC is helping meet asylum seekers’ basic needs, facilitate family reunifications, connect people to critical legal services and help them access psychosocial support.
+We also support refugees in Dallas and 20 other U.S. cities.
 Learn more about how you can help.